-The traditional LWS Pak Mei School was inaugurated in December 2011 at the Dojo5.
-Now the school is located in its own premises, 12 rue du Grenier-Saint-Lazare in the third district of Paris.
+The traditional LWS Pak Mei School was inaugurated in December 2011.
+The school is located in its own premises, 12 rue du Grenier-Saint-Lazare in the third district of Paris.

 The aim of our school is to perpetuate the Pak Mei that Lao Siu Leung bequeathed to his son and heir Lao Wei San (LWS), who then transmitted it to myself.
 This genuine Kung Fu style is the result of the work of several people, several masters, who, over time, continued to require their best to themselves and to their disciples.